Quantum Bayesian Networks: Compositionality and Typing via Linear Logic: Preliminaries

+The generalization of Bayesian networks in~\cite{GBN2014} is based on the notion of quantum instruments.
+In \Cref{sec:qbn}, we will provide a definition of quantum Bayesian Network in terms of \qfactor s---the original definition (to which ours is equivalent) is not necessary to the reader.

-The notion of quantum instrument is central to the generalization of Bayesian Networks in~\cite{GBN2014}.
-The causal structure is there described by a DAG (as in \cref{fig:Bell}); to include quantum sources of causality, the set of nodes is extended with new unobserved nodes, corresponding to quantum systems.
-To each node of the generalized DAG is associated a \emph{family of quantum instruments} rather than a CPT, as we illustrate in \Cref{ex:Alice_instrument}.
+In this background section, we briefly review the key ideas in~\cite{GBN2014}, and what are the issues with the semantics there.
+The causal structure is described by a DAG (as in \cref{fig:Bell}); to include quantum sources of causality, the set of nodes is extended with new unobserved nodes, corresponding to quantum systems.
+To each node of the generalized DAG is associated a \emph{family of quantum instruments} rather than a CPT, as we illustrate in \cref{ex:Alice_instrument}.